Take your bike, slow down and enjoy a day on beautiful Sanibel Island.

 Bailey-Matthews Shell Museum

-The Shell Museum houses an immense collection of seashells, including a display of some world-record sized shells.
-You’ll learn about the cycle of shells.
+The museum houses an immense collection of seashells, including a display of some world-record sized shells.
+Learn about the cycle of shells.
 Exhibits explain their creation, the animals that live in the sea and how the shells end up on Sanibel Island.
-You’ll also learn how the local Calusa Indians utilized shells as tools in their day-to-day life.
+Learn how the local Calusa Indians utilized shells as tools in their day-to-day lives.
+Check the Bailey-Matthews Shell Museum website for operating hours.

 Sanibel Wildlife Reserves